mwjaworski/klepto/readme.md

 3. Every parent folder of the project folder, which is readable
 4. The project folder itself

-Each version over-writes keys the previous wrote.
+Each version over-writes deep keys (does not clobber top-level keys) the previous wrote.
 When you type `kelpto configure` you will see the entire configuration which affects Klepto.

 #### Write/Read